gabriel-laet/api-docs/src/docs/presto/estimate-delivery/index.md

 - ```eta``` (*estimated time to deliver*) is measured in seconds.
 - ```shopId``` can be obtained through a query to [allShop](/presto/all-shops).

+### Payment methods and returning point charges

+You can have more info about payment methods at our [Payment methods documentation pages](/presto/payment-methods)